 - Tools like Iconosquare can provide detailed statistics about how your Instagram posts are performing.

 There are thousands of other apps that work with your Instagram account.
 Try searching online to start exploring what you can do.
 Instagram also runs its own business blog for inspiration and ideas.

-Instagram has now rolled out business profiles; much like business pages on Facebook, they provide extra tools including "Insights" analytics and "Promote" which allows you to "boost" posts.
+Instagram also offers business profiles; much like business pages on Facebook, they provide extra tools including "Insights" analytics and "Promote" which allows you to "boost" posts.
 Business profiles also have a contact button and a linkable location tag.
 You'll need to make sure your Facebook page is connected to your Instagram account to get a business profile.

-If your business only does one thing on Instagram…
+If you only do one thing on Instagram…

 Make sure your profile is easy for users to find for and that you're posting at least once or twice a week.
 This will tell readers what you can offer them - precisely and concisely.